Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Day 3 – Corniglia To Vernazza

-To kick off your final day of your 3 days in Cinque Terre, take the train to Corniglia.
+To kick off your final day of your Cinque Terre 3-day itinerary, take the train to Corniglia.
 It is the only village in Cinque Terre that sits high on a hill rather than right on the water.

-It’s a bit of a climb to reach the town (be prepared for 377 steps), but it’s worth it for the quieter atmosphere and stunning views.
+It’s a bit of a climb to reach the town.
+Be prepared for 377 steps.
+It’s well worth it for the quieter atmosphere and stunning views.

 Corniglia is the least busy of the five villages, and although it’s small, it’s packed with charm.
 Wander the narrow streets and admire the colorful houses.